saad-726/vexa/README.md

 # vexa
-Lanidng page/front end for a startup named as vexa.
+Landing page/front end for a startup named as vexa.